DeMONLab-BioFINDER/fc_changes_follow_gradients/README.md

   Rscript src/main.R
 ```

+This will run all analyses (without pre-calculating measures etc) and spit out the manuscript with figures usin synthetic data in `docker_out`.

 Ensure the host mount paths are the absolute path to the repo (i.e. `~/fc_changes_follow_gradients`, if you put it in you home folder).

 * `-v` mounts local directories into the container for data input and output.